Skip to main content

 Using useRef to skip the initial useEffect run

-You can set the initial value of the ref to true
+You can set the initial value of the ref to true, and then set it to false after the first useEffect call.

 For example: